amiiirdara/CartPole/README.md

 ## CartPole

-This project appears to be performing reinforcement learning using the Gym library in Python.
+This project aims to be an example of implementation of reinforcement learning using Gym library in Python.

 **It specifically**
 **Phase1**: Focuses on the **"CartPole"** environment provided by Gym.